webOS-ports/luna-appmanager/README.md

 Summary
 ========
-This is the LunaAppManager component responsible for application management within the system.
+Component responsible for application management in LuneOS.

 Description
 ===========